Kotlin/KEEP/proposals/KEEP-0412-unused-return-value-checker.md

 There are well-known Java annotation libraries that serve similar purposes, one of the most popular being [ErrorProne](https://errorprone.info/api/latest/com/google/errorprone/annotations/CheckReturnValue.html) from Google.
 Some Java libraries, such as Guava, are already annotated with them.
-To be able to provide the same safety level when using these declarations from Kotlin, we plan to treat the selected number of annotations similarly to Kotlin's `MustUseReturnValue` and `IgnorableReturnValue`.
+To be able to provide the same safety level when using these declarations from Kotlin, we plan to treat the selected number of annotations similarly to Kotlin's `MustUseReturnValues` and `IgnorableReturnValue`.
 Namely:

-* `com.google.errorprone.annotations.CheckReturnValue` as `kotlin.MustUseReturnValue`
+* `com.google.errorprone.annotations.CheckReturnValue` as `kotlin.MustUseReturnValues`
 * `com.google.errorprone.annotations.CanIgnoreReturnValue` as `kotlin.IgnorableReturnValue`

 More annotations can be added to this list if necessary.